Application process

 Step 6: Confirm your place

-Two weeks prior to a test date, RCSI FNM sends you further information regarding your test together with a booking confirmation form.
-The completed form must be returned by 10am (Irish Standard Time) on the Thursday (10 days before the test date).
-The completed form cannot be returned unless you are sure you are going to attend and you must have in hand your passport and entry visa and flight ticket (if required).
+No later than 17 days prior to a test date, RCSI FNM sends you further information regarding your test together with a booking confirmation form.
+The completed form must be returned by 10am (Irish Standard Time) on the Wednesday (11 days before the test date).
+The completed form cannot be returned unless you are sure you are going to attend and you must attach your AWS letter of approval and your entry visa (if required).

 Step 7: Present for the test